bfpc/SamplingRB.jl/README.md

-# CVaRRiskParity
+# RiskBudgeting

-CVaRRiskParity is a package designed to calculate long-only weights for CV@R Risk Parity and Risk Budgeting portfolios, given arbitrary simulations of relative losses of each asset.
+RiskBudgeting is a package designed to calculate long-only weights for coherent Risk Parity and Risk Budgeting portfolios, given arbitrary simulations of relative losses of each asset.

+It provides a general cutting plane algorithm for a coherent risk measures.
+Special risk measures, such as CVaR and distortion risk measures are already provided for ease of use.

-Currently, it implements a cutting plane algorithm with dedicated initialization for numerical stability and performance, allowing for several thousand simulations.
+In the special case of CVaR, it implements a cutting plane algorithm with dedicated initialization for numerical stability and performance, allowing for several thousand simulations.
 It also implements two stochastic gradient algorithms,